lab64makerspace/intro2PCBdesign/Overview & Details/Powerboard/Powerboard_Activity/README.md

 This is **part 2** of the power board activity.
 You can find instructions for part 1 [here](../../Powerboard/Powerboard_Activity/Part1_Instructions.md).

 ### Step 1: Assign footprints
-* Open up your Powerboard schematic.
+* Open up your Powerboard schematic from part 1 of this activity.
 * Import the Powerboard footprint library we've created that contains the footprints that don't come with a standard KiCAD installation.
 Open the "Footprint Editor" and go to "File"->"Add Library" and select "Powerboard.pretty".

 Assign footprints to the symbols in your schematic.
 You can do this efficiently by selecting the "Edit SymbolFields" button in the top toolbar.